-Founders are frequently caught up trying to keep on top of books and records to ensure compliance with UK government and HM Revenue & Customs requirements – especially with one eye on a ‘clean' future exit event.
+Founders are frequently caught up trying to keep on top of books and records to ensure compliance with UK government and HM Revenue & Customs requirements – especially with one eye on a ‘clean’ and hassle-free future exit event.

-During the early funding rounds, the Seed Enterprise Investment Scheme (‘SEIS’) and Enterprise Investment Scheme (‘EIS’) can provide a much welcomed boost to equity financing - It seems that the attraction of the SEIS and EIS tax incentives have caught the imagination of many tech startup entrepreneurs and business angels alike and we continue to help increasing numbers of start-up companies access and navigate these tax incentives.
+During the early funding rounds, the Seed Enterprise Investment Scheme (‘SEIS’) and Enterprise Investment Scheme (‘EIS’) can provide a much welcomed boost to equity financing.
+It seems that the attraction of the SEIS and EIS tax incentives have caught the imagination of many tech startup entrepreneurs and business angels alike and we continue to help increasing numbers of start-up companies access and navigate these tax incentives.

 ”Yet we continue to be surprised by the number of tech company founders who are unaware of the R&D tax credits incentive and the potential positive impact this tax relief could have on the company’s cashflow (potentially year on year)”

-The R&D tax incentive can be claimed alongside the SEIS and EIS tax reliefs to help provide a further boost to the cash equity injection.
-Also, don’t forget that the R&D tax credit relief aims to complement the UK Patent Box tax incentive.
+The R&D tax credit incentive can be claimed alongside the SEIS and EIS tax reliefs to help provide a further boost to the cash equity injection.
+Also, don’t forget that the R&D tax credit relief also aims to complement the UK Patent Box tax incentive.